‘Game Of Thrones’ Season 8 Premiere: Jon Snow Finds Out The Truth About His Parents

 Jon and Dany took care of some business upon arriving in Winterfell, which included meeting up with Sansa, who immediately disliked Daenerys.
 Jon was also reunited with Bran, who he believed to be dead for years, and Arya, whom he shared a close bond with before Ned Stark was executed.

 Following some strategy talk, Jon and Dany sneaked away for a romantic moment.
-Upon their return, Daenerys met Sam, and revealed that she had killed his father and brother when they refused to bend the knee to her.
+Upon their return, Daenerys met Sam and revealed that she had killed his father and brother when they refused to bend the knee to her.

 Sam took the news hard and in his grief was met by Bran, who told him to find Jon and tell him the truth.
 Angry at Dany, Sam headed to the tombs under the city and spilled the beans, revealing that Jon was the son of Lyanna Stark and Rhaegar Targaryen, making him the one true heir to the Iron Throne, not Daenerys.

-Game of Thrones fans watched as Sam explained the situation to his friend, and told him that Dany shouldn’t be the Queen.
-Jon was stunned, and said nothing more.
+Game of Thrones fans watched as Sam explained the situation to his friend and told him that Dany shouldn’t be the Queen.
+Jon was stunned and said nothing more.

 Meanwhile, viewers also watched as there were other big reunions in Winterfell.
 Sansa Stark and Tyrion Lannister set eyes on each other again for the first time since they were married.